Death Capital in the Public Service

 In the absence of a Civil partnership or partner, the death benefit is paid in full to the children and divided equally between them.

-In the absence of a spouse or partner of Civil partnerships and children, the death benefit shall be paid to the staff member's ascendants or shared between the staff member's ascendants who were dependent on him at the time of death.
+In the absence of a spouse or partner of Civil partnerships and children, the death benefit shall be paid to the staff member's ascendants or shared between the staff member's ascendants who were dependent on him at the time of his death.

 What are the conditions to be met to be entitled to a death benefit?

-Relatives of a public official may, upon the death of the official, benefit from death capital of the Social Security Death Insurance if the following conditions are met:
+The relatives of a public official may, upon the death of the official, benefit from death capital of the Social Security Death Insurance if the following conditions are met:

 • And the death occurs while the agent is active.